bugaevc/asmwall/data.md

 cdecl is a calling convention used by many C compilers.

 Arguments are passed on the stack, in reverse order (the first argument goes last).
+It is the caller who should clean the stack from arguments after the call.
+It can, however, keep them if it needs them for some reason like making another function call with the same or similar set of arguments.

 The values of registers `eax`, `ecx` and `edx` ("caller-saved" registers) can be changed by the callee while values of all the other registers ("callee-saved" registers, including `ebp`) must be preserved.
 This is usually accomplished by pushing their